daisynyj/DataIntensive/project0.md

 "An Analysis Of The Strengths And Weaknesses Of The Big Six Database Servers."
 123HelpMe.com.
 25 Jan 2015 http://www-01.ibm.com/software/data/informix/

-InterSystems Cach®¶
+InterSystems Cach√©
-InterSystems Cach®¶ is an advanced database management system and rapid application development environment.
-Cach®¶ makes breakthroughs in processing and analyzing complex Big Data, and developing Web and mobile applications.
-Cach®¶ uniquely offers lightning-fast performance, massive scalability, and robust reliability ®C with minimal maintenance and hardware requirements.
+InterSystems Cach√© is an advanced database management system and rapid application development environment.
+Cach√© makes breakthroughs in processing and analyzing complex Big Data, and developing Web and mobile applications.
+Cach√© uniquely offers lightning-fast performance, massive scalability, and robust reliability ‚Äì with minimal maintenance and hardware requirements.
 This is a new generation of database technology that provides multiple modes of data access.
-Data is only described once in a single integrated data dictionary and is instantly available using object access, high-performance SQL, and powerful multidimensional access ®C all of which can simultaneously access the same data.
-Cach®¶ comes with several built-in scripting languages, and is compatible with the most popular development tools.
+Data is only described once in a single integrated data dictionary and is instantly available using object access, high-performance SQL, and powerful multidimensional access ‚Äì all of which can simultaneously access the same data.
+Cach√© comes with several built-in scripting languages, and is compatible with the most popular development tools.
 Reference:
 http://www.intersystems.com/our-products/cache/cache-overview/